A San Francisco Christmas – The 25 Best Things To Do (2026)

-San Francisco at Christmas is such a fun time of year to hang out in the city.
-I’ve lived here for almost 30 years and since my birthday is Christmas Eve, I love to celebrate in our beautiful city by the Bay when everything is so festive.
-San Francisco is especially gorgeous when it’s all lit up and bustling.
+A San Francisco Christmas is such a wonderful experience.
+I’ve lived here for almost 40 years, and since my birthday is Christmas Eve, I love celebrating in our beautiful city by the Bay!
+Everything is so festive and bustling.

 San Francisco becomes a winter wonderland (minus the snow of course) in December, transforming itself for us locals as well as visitors.
 Let me introduce you to the holiday cheer and the San Francisco traditions that keep the holiday bright!